CripterHack/smart-git-commit/README.md

 - [Ollama](https://github.com/ollama/ollama) for the local LLM capabilities

 # Changelog

+## 0.1.6 (2025-04-27)
+- Improved error handling for git repositories and file paths
+- Added detection and proper handling when running from subdirectories
+- Added clear, user-friendly error messages with actionable instructions
+- Added --verbose flag for detailed debugging information
+- Added verification of git configuration before committing
+- Added checks to prevent incomplete staging and failed commits
+- Added detection and handling of pre-commit hooks with --skip-hooks option
+- Added automatic fixes for "No module named pre_commit" errors
+- Expanded troubleshooting documentation with common error solutions
+- Added relative path resolution to prevent path duplication issues

 ## 0.1.5 (2025-04-26)
 - Fixed issue with file paths when running from subdirectories